Gory Guerrero: Personal life and death

 Guerrero's wife Herlinda was the sister of wrestler Enrique Llanes.
 They married in 1947.
 They had six children: four sons Chavo, Mando, Héctor, Eddie, and two daughters, Maria and Linda.
+His grandson, Chavo Guerrero Jr. is also a wrestler.
 After retiring from active wrestling, Guerrero sold auto insurance.
 Guerrero would also open his home to aspiring wrestlers, training them in the backyard in an old ring.

+Death

-Two weeks before his death, Guerrero's liver failed and he developed cirrhosis due to hepatitis.
+In early April 1990, Guerrero's liver failed and he developed cirrhosis due to hepatitis.
+Two weeks later on April 18, he passed away at the age of 69.